ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/README.md

 - `azurite` is reachable by service name on ports `10000`, `10001`, and `10002`
 - the committed connection strings use `sqlserver` and `azurite` instead of `127.0.0.1`

+## Milestone 1 validation status

+Validation performed on September 15, 2026 confirmed:

+- the Development Container image builds on Windows ARM64
+- the pinned workspace tool versions are available
+- Azurite becomes healthy and is reachable by service name
+- Compose configuration and local-secret ignore rules are valid

+The complete smoke test cannot pass on the current Windows ARM64 validation machine because Microsoft's supported SQL Server 2022 Linux image is x64-only and terminates under Docker Desktop's emulation.
+Milestone 1 is not complete until the stack passes on a supported x64 host and a second supported machine reproduces the environment from a clean checkout.

 ## Next implementation milestone

-After this baseline is accepted, the next step is Milestone 2: the domain model and persistence foundation.
+After Milestone 1 completes its x64 and second-machine validation, the next step is Milestone 2: the domain model and persistence foundation.